Paul Dolan Vineyards

 About This Wine:

-This wine expresses the ego of place… the unique expression of a carefully nurtured piece of land, made manifest in each bottle.
+Vineyard Notes: 100% Dark Horse Vineyards, Mendocino County.
+Our vineyard soils are Deep Red, and consequently so is this wine.
+The deep, rich, iron laced volcanic soils contribute to the expression of the ego of this place, the unique expression of a carefully nurtured piece of land, made manifest in each bottle.
 To this end, we do without conventional pesticides and synthetic fertilizers.
-We treat the soil and all we grow on it as a living, life-giving system.
-Our winegrowing practices create special wines, and sustain the land.
-They also sustain our environment, the place where we live, and the people who live here.
+Our intention is to treat the soil and all we grow on it as a living, life giving system.
+From natural composts, colorful cover crops and lively insectory areas to our owl boxes, mobile chicken coops, pasture animals and family garden, our farming practices create special wines, and sustain the land for generations to come.

 About The Winery: